ykonstant1/Synthesis/documentation.md

 Bool^5.
 An asterisk `*` indicates any primitive type.
 An array is not a primitive type.
 String is essentially the same as *.

-Our type annotations are not meant to be strict; they exist to convey intent, but can be reasonably broken in appropriate contexts.
+The type annotations are not meant to be strict; they exist to convey intent, but can be broken in appropriate contexts.
 Synthesis itself does not perform any type checking.

 Functions taking parameters are decorated in their definition by a description of parameters.
 For example: